Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/README.md

 1. First the broken capacitor will be exchanged
 2. In a second step, a new keyboard with a 3D-Printed case will be made.

+In the beginning we made this project freely available in order to contribute to the astronomy community, instead of making money out of the implication from a bad electronics design made by MEADE.
+However, from time to time people tried to make (a lot of) money with my design by buying broken remotes and repairing them with my design.
+Some were even not skilled enough for that job, got mad, and got into argument with us.
+Because of this, we took the print files offline.

+If you are in trouble with your remote, feel free to drop me a mail, and we'll find a way to help you: jan@zuenkler.eu

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/3D-Printing/Pictures/IMG_9938.jpg?raw=true)

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/3D-Printing/Pictures/CCTOE2561.jpg?raw=true)